pypy/wxpython-cffi/README.rst

 1. Clone the repository, also download sources for wxWidgets.
-You may need to tell build.py where this is, do ``export WXWIN=$(pwd)/../wxWidgets-2.9.5`` Also, install doxygen.
-CD into the toplevel wxPython directory, where the build.py script lives.
+You may need to tell build.py where this is, do ``export WXWIN=$(pwd)/../wxWidgets-2.9.5`` CD into the toplevel wxPython directory, where the build.py script lives.
+    On windows, you will need to have cygwin 32bit installed in c:\cygwin.
 2. Since the etg scripts need the wxWidget documentation, make sure ``./build.py dox`` completes cleanly.
 See the following documentation or wxPython mailing lists if this does not work for you.